nataliiasolomchak21/moviegeek-booking/TESTING.md

 ### Unsolved

 * I had a problem with navbar toggle still appearing on 1024x768 size, even with `display: none` for `(min-width: 992px)`, so I fixed it by adding `(min-width: 1024px)` to media queries.
-It still can be visible a little bit if you are testing sizez manually.
+It still can be visible a little bit if you are testing sizes manually.
 * The "Change Password" input and labels were suppose to go one after another but they are next to each other, and although I tried to modify it using different styles, it still doesn't work.

 ![Bug](documentation/testing_files/password-reset-bug.png)